jenkinsci/docker-agent/README.md

 ## Java 11 Support

 Java 11 support is available in a preview mode.
-Only Debian-based images are provided right now.
+Only Debian-based images and Windows images are provided right now.
 (see [JENKINS-54487](https://issues.jenkins-ci.org/browse/JENKINS-54487)).
 There is a probability that images for Java 11 will be changed to AdoptOpenJDK before the final release of Java 11 support in Jenkins.